SparsePixels: Efficient Convolution for Sparse Data on FPGAs: Related work

 \section{Related work}

-Our work aims to improve upon the current implementation of standard 2D convolution in $\tt{hls4ml}$~\cite{Aarrestad:2021zos} designed specifically for sparse image data on FPGAs in the low-latency regime, using a sparse convolution method inspired by works on acceleration of sparse 3D point cloud inference.
+Our work aims to improve upon the standard 2D convolution in $\tt{hls4ml}$~\cite{Aarrestad:2021zos} by designing an approach specifically for sparse image data on FPGAs in the low-latency regime, using a sparse convolution method inspired by works on acceleration of sparse 3D point cloud inference.

-\textbf{Low-latency standard convolution on FPGAs.} The $\tt{hls4ml}$~\cite{Duarte:2018ite,fastml_hls4ml} library is open-sourced and developed to facilitate deployment of ML models on FPGAs for fast inference in strictly constrained environments such as particle physics experiments at the LHC.
+\textbf{Low-latency standard convolution on FPGAs.} The $\tt{hls4ml}$~\cite{fastml_hls4ml,Duarte:2018ite} library is open-sourced and developed to facilitate deployment of ML models on FPGAs for fast inference in strictly constrained environments such as particle physics experiments at the LHC.
 The library provides a Python interface for translating models trained in common libraries such as $\tt{Keras}$~\cite{chollet2015keras,Coelho:2020zfu} and $\tt{PyTorch}$~\cite{paszke2019pytorch} into high-level C/C++ via HLS tools, which can be synthesized into register-transfer level (RTL) designs, enabling rapid customization and optimization of resources and latency for FPGA firmware. $\tt{hls4ml}$ has integrated quantization-aware training (QAT) for fixed-precision deployment~\cite{Coelho:2020zfu,Sun:2024soe}.
-Implementation of various ML architectures have been demonstrated~\cite{Duarte:2018ite,Summers:2020xiy,Khoda:2022dwz,Tsoi:2023isc,Tsoi:2024ypg,Jiang:2024tkg}, including CNNs~\cite{Aarrestad:2021zos,Tarafdar:2021pqm,Ghielmetti:2022ndm}, which serve as the baseline in this paper.
+Implementations of various ML architectures have been demonstrated~\cite{Duarte:2018ite,Summers:2020xiy,Khoda:2022dwz,Tsoi:2023isc,Tsoi:2024ypg,Jiang:2024tkg}, including CNNs~\cite{Aarrestad:2021zos,Tarafdar:2021pqm,Ghielmetti:2022ndm}, which serve as the baseline in this paper.
 Other tools such as $\tt{FINN}$~\cite{finn,blott2018finn} and $\tt{Chisel4ml}$~\cite{electronics14050849}, with slightly different optimization targets and workflows, also support low-latency inference of standard convolution on FPGAs.
 However, across all these tools, the underlying challenge is similar: the amount of computation required by standard convolution on large inputs makes full parallel processing prohibitive, forcing designs toward streaming implementations (inputs are processed serially) that can incur too high a latency for real-time systems.
 For example, $\tt{hls4ml}$ has demonstrated an inference latency of 5 $\mu$s for CNNs on $32\times 32$ images~\cite{Aarrestad:2021zos}, and this latency grows rapidly with input size.